Mallet Toe

 • Toe Stiffness: the toe joints become increasingly stiff.
 In the early stages, the toes can usually be straightened out passively using your hands, but if allowed to progress, the toe stiffness may be permanent

-In the early stages, the deformities from mallet toe, claw toe and hammertoe can be corrected.
+In the early stages, the deformities from mallet toe can be corrected.
 But if treatment for toe problems is delayed too long, permanent stiffness can ensue which can only be corrected by surgery.
 The most effective treatment options for toe deformities are:

 1. Toe Exercises

-Exercises to strengthen and stretch the muscles can be really helpful for hammertoe, mallet toe and claw toe.
+Mallet toe exercises to strengthen and stretch the muscles can be really helpful.

 Simple foot and toe exercises, things like trying to pick marbles up with your feet or scrunching up a towel underneath your foot can work well for correcting toe deformities as they help to strengthen and stretch the foot.
 Visit the foot exercises section to find out more.